openstream/magento1-swiss-qr-bill/README.md

 ## Configuration

-Proceed to `System \ Configuration \ Sales \ Sales \ Qr Bill` section of your Magneto admin interface and complete all the fields.
+Proceed to `System \ Configuration \ Sales \ Sales \ Qr Bill` section of your Magento admin interface and complete all the fields.